London puts rings on the river to mark 150 days to go

 "The serious point is that, I suppose, with 150 days to go, it shows that London's preparations are very far advanced and that these Olympics are on time and on budget."

-Britain's Olympics Minister Hugh Robertson said earlier that the country was likely to have money left over from the 9.3 billion pounds in public funds earmarked for the Games.
+Britain's Olympics Minister Hugh Robertson said earlier that the country was likely to have money left over from the 9.3 billion pounds ($14.73 billion) in public funds earmarked for the Games.

 "We're on time, we're on budget and in fact we've got about half a billion pounds left in the budget," said Johnson.